SpatialPathfinder/DGI-Corpus/README.md

 ## Introduction

-This is the public repository for the DGI-Corpus dataset associated with the manuscript titled "Fine-tuning Large Language Models to Assist in the Extraction of Chinese Disaster Geographical Spatial Information."
-Our aim is to promote research and development in this field by publishing disaster corpora available in the Chinese domain.
+This is the public repository for the DGI-Corpus dataset associated with the manuscript titled "Fine-Tuning LLM-Assisted Chinese Disaster Geospatial Intelligence Extraction and Case Studies" Our aim is to promote research and development in this field by publishing disaster corpora available in the Chinese domain.

 ## Using the Dataset